Editor’s Key Takeaways: Acrylic vs Metal Prints: Key Differences Explained

 Yes, acrylic prints tend to look better in a business than in the average home.
 But if you’re a fan of the sleek, modern look, or if you have unusually vibrant photos that could use a little extra spice, acrylic is the way to go.

-One last point: Acrylic prints do suffer from glare.
+On the flip side, acrylic prints do suffer from glare.
 While this can be a problem with metal prints, it’s much less common, whereas acrylic prints, when placed near a light source, reflect it in every direction.
-This can be minimized by careful placement, but it’s certainly an annoyance!
+For rooms with bright overhead or direct lighting, consider metal prints with a satin-matte finish to minimize reflections.

 Price